Los Angeles in 3 days

 Is 3 days enough for Los Angeles?

-Do I need a car in LA?
+Do I need a car in Los Angeles?

 Is Los Angeles walkable?